 Moreover, you should carefully clean and disinfect the portion where the bunny bites.

 Always have an eye on the wound till it gets completely healed, as the infection can occur at any time during the healing process.
-If you find that the scratched portion is getting painful, red, and tender to touch, then you should immediately ask for a doctor.
+If you find that the scratched portion is getting painful, red, and tender to the touch, then you should immediately ask for a doctor.

 Also, if you haven’t taken any tetanus injections in the past ten years, then you should opt for the one.